 This season Morlot takes the Barcelona Symphony to the Elbphilharmonie and Stockholm Royal Concert Hall.
 Together they will record all of Ravel’s orchestral works in a new edition co-edited by Morlot in to mark the 150th anniversary in 2025 of the composer’s birth.
-Guest highlights of 2023/24 include Strasbourg Philharmonic with Joyce di Donato, the North American premiere of a new work by Betsy Jolas with San Francisco, Bent Sorensen’s St Matthew Passion with the Danish National, John Luther Adam’s Vespers with City of Birmingham Symphony, and Lowell Liebermann and Saint-Saens organ concerti at the Oregon Bach Festival.
+Guest highlights of 2023/24 include Strasbourg Philharmonic with Joyce di Donato, the North American premiere of Betsy Jolas' Latest with San Francisco, Bent Sorensen’s St Matthew Passion with the Danish National, and John Luther Adam’s Vespers with City of Birmingham Symphony.
 This season he also conducts a staged production of Rheingold at Seattle Opera, following on hugely successful concertante performances of Die Walküre and Samson et Dalila.

 Morlot has previously guested with the Berliner Philharmonic, Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, London Philharmonic, and Budapest Festival orchestras, and with many of the leading North American orchestras, notably the New York Philharmonic, Los Angeles Philharmonic, Chicago, and Philadelphia Symphony Orchestras.
 Morlot has a particularly strong connection with Boston, having been the Seiji Ozawa Fellowship Conductor at Tanglewood and subsequently appointed assistant conductor for the Boston Symphony.
 He has since conducted the orchestra in subscription concerts, at Tanglewood, and on a tour to the west coast of America.
 He has also appeared extensively in Asia and Australasia, notably with the Seoul Philharmonic, Yomiuri Nippon Symphony and Melbourne Symphony Orchestras.
 Festival appearances include the BBC Proms, Wien Modern, Edinburgh, Aspen, and Grant Park festivals.